vmp1/vmp1.github.io/_pages/research.md

 ### <span style="color:#000000">Working Papers</span>

+*"Fiscal Policy, Income Redistribution, and Poverty Reduction in Latin America"* (with Nora Lustig and Carola Pessino).
+Forthcoming in the Latin America and Caribbean Inequality Review (LACIR) Working Paper Series.

 *"The Role of Fiscal Policy in Reducing Inequality and Poverty in Colombia: an Analysis of the Incidence of Social Spending and Taxes" (In Spanish)* (with Marcela Meléndez and Nicolás Peña-Tenjo).
 [CEQ Working Paper](http://repec.tulane.edu/RePEc/ceq/ceq107.pdf) 107, CEQ Institute, Tulane University, 2021.